GhidraJupyter/ghidra-jupyter-kotlin/README.md

    pip install ghidra-jupyter
     ```

-2. Download `GhidraJupyterKotlin-1.0.0.zip` from our releases page
+2. Download the [latest release](https://github.com/GhidraJupyter/ghidra-jupyter-kotlin/releases/latest) zip from our releases page
-3. Place the zip under `$GHIDRA_INSTALL_DIR/Ghidra/Extensions/`
+3. Place the zip under `$GHIDRA_INSTALL_DIR/Ghidra/Extensions/` or select it via the GUI dialog to install extensions

 ## Usage